-Islamic finance involves the application of Sharia principles to financial activity.
-The Kingdom of Saudi Arabia derives its laws from the Holy Book, the Quran, and the Sunnah, which is a collection of statements made by the Prophet Mohammed (PBUH).
+Islamic finance involves the application of Sharia principles to financial activities.
+The Kingdom of Saudi Arabia derives its laws from the Holy Book, the Quran, and the Sunnah, which is a collection of statements made by the Prophet Mohammed.

-Sharia and other Saudi law issues, such as the possibility of applying foreign governing laws and international arbitration, will apply equally to conventional financing structures adopted in Saudi Arabia.
+Sharia and other Saudi law issues, such as the possibility of applying foreign governing laws and international arbitration, will apply equally to conventional financing structures adopted in the Kingdom of Saudi Arabia.

-Working with Linklaters’ specialist Islamic Finance team, Z&Co. has advised extensively on such structures in both the banking and capital markets spaces.
-Examples of our recent experience include:
+Working with Linklaters’ specialist Islamic Finance team, the Z&Co. team has advised extensively on such structures in both the banking and capital markets sector.
+Examples of our recent experiences include advising: